sendhilg/toy-robot-simulator/README.md

 ## Running the application
 Clone the project from github.
 Change into the project directory toy_robot_simulator.

-The application can either accept inputs from the command line or from an input file.
+The application can accept input from the command line or from an input file.

 To accept input from the command line, type the below, press enter and start entering commands: